SmellyModder/PvsNPInvestigation/README.md

 # An Easier to Understand Explanation
 It is widely known that the SAT problem can be made into a formal system.
 Thus, we can apply lower bounds of reasoning from proof theory to show that the shortest lines of reasoning will always grow exponentially.
-If a polynomial solver existed for SAT, it would have to transcend logical limits because it hasn't revealed enough required "unlocks" or truths, but this is impossible.
+If a polynomial solver existed for SAT, it would have to transcend logical limits because it hasn't revealed enough required truths, but this is impossible.
 SAT is known to be in NP but can never be in P. Thus, P != NP.

+## Key Reminders
+It's possible that NP-complete problems can still be solved efficiently enough for practical purposes.
+This proof's scope is limited to deterministic solvers, which is what **P** only concerns, by definition.
+Thus, non-deterministic solvers, not bounded by reasoning, may still be capable of performing accurately and efficiently enough to be applicable in practice.